xumi1993/seispy-doc.post/source/usage/pickrf.md

 ### Operations
-you can directly click PRFs on the interface to set up them to 'poor' PRFs.
+Directly click PRFs on the interface to set up them to 'poor' PRFs.
 The PRFs would turn gray when you click a PRF.
 If you click again, it will be restored to a 'good' PRF.

 ![](/_static/click.png)